Supporting Your Success

 Wellstat Therapeutics Corp.

 Holy Cross Germantown Hospital is the first hospital in the nation located on a community college campus with an educational partnership.
 The goal: to help train the next generation of health care professionals.
 The hospital has a unique collaboration with the College.
-Serving as an anchor for the PIC MC, the hospital is a valuable resource for aspiring health care workers.
+The hospital is a valuable resource for aspiring health care workers.
 It provides students with hands-on learning, state-of-the-art instructional space and exposure to the most advanced medical technology.

-Holy Cross Health selected NexCore Group in a national competition to develop a four-story Medical Office Building on its new Holy Cross Germantown Hospital campus, the first hospital developed in Montgomery County, MD in 35 years.
-The new hospital campus was built to respond to the need for health services in the fastest growing and aging region in the county.
+Holy Cross Health selected NexCore Group in a national competition to develop a four-story Medical Office Building adjacent to the Holy Cross Germantown Hospital, the first hospital developed in Montgomery County, MD in 35 years.
+The hospital campus was built to respond to the need for health services in the fastest growing and aging region in the county.

 The 145,000 square-foot building represents an $87.9 million investment in STEM education and workforce development.
 Throughout the facility, 700 electronic devices, including Smart Instructor Work Stations, computers, and monitors will support activities in the classrooms and labs.